fabiangothman/MASGlobal/BackEnd/employees/README.md

 #### Note: This Rest App was build for a MASGlobal app.
 - You can check the unit tests in the test folder
-- Remember to establish a proper MySQL connection in your `src\main\resources\application.properties` file
+- Deprecated: Remember to establish a proper MySQL connection in your `src\main\resources\application.properties` file

 I hope this will have everything you're asking for, I'll be tuned!